You don't have any saved vehicles!

 Once you've saved some vehicles, you can view them here at any time.

-The 2023 Honda Pilot takes the blueprint of one of the industry’s best and most-trusted three-row midsize crossover SUVs and makes just about everything about it better and more appealing.
-You don’t have to take our word for it, however.
-Come and see for yourself with a test drive from Wheaton Honda at 9688 34 Ave NW, Edmonton, AB, or call us at (780) 463-7888 for more details and book an appointment for a time that fits your schedule.
+The 2023 Honda CR-V has always been one of the first models to consider when shopping for a compact crossover SUV, and this all-new model is even harder to resist than its predecessor.
+Check it out for yourself with a test drive from Wheaton Honda here at 9688 34 Ave NW, Edmonton, AB, or call us at (780) 463-7888 for more information and schedule an appointment for a time that suits you.